Pairing food with mulled wine

 Alight with spices and fragrant aromas, mulled wine has been the classic warming drink since the days of Ancient Rome.
-Also known in Austria and Germany as Glühwein (“Glow wine”) and in Nordic countries as Glögg, it’s as enjoyable sipped slowly by the fire with a good book as it is quaffed while watching Eurovision with friends.
+Also known in Austria and Germany as Glühwein (“Glow wine”) and in Nordic countries as Glögg, it’s as enjoyable sipped slowly by the fire with a good book as it is shared at celebrations with good friends.

-What’s more, you don’t necessarily need food with it – the abundant flavour and fragrance of mulled wine almost make it a meal in its own right.
-That said, there certainly are some foods that pair extremely well with the traditional beverage beloved by many around the world.
+You don’t necessarily need to serve food with mulled wine – the abundant flavours and fragrances almost make it a meal in its own right.
+That said, there are certainly plenty of foods that pair extremely well with this traditional beverage that is enjoyed by so many people right around the world.

-So, if you’re serving mulled wine this winter, leave some room for these accompaniments for that suffusing fusion of spice and substance!
+If you’re serving mulled wine this winter, try some of for these delicious accompaniments for that suffusing fusion of spice and substance!

 Want to whip up some Glögg?
 For those looking to sample the Swedish take on mulled wine, traditional Scandinavian fare like pickled fish and crackers, saffron buns or ginger biscuits are a great choice.